 Qualify for New Jersey certification in grades P–3

 Focus on the youngest learners, with the specific training and broad education needed to teach the early grades.
 Students pursue two majors: one in early childhood education and one in a state-approved content area.
 Coursework is relevant and meaningful, encompassing liberal arts and education theory and practice.
-Extensive fieldwork and student teaching prepares students to guide the learning of young children.
+Extensive fieldwork and student teaching prepare students to guide young children’s learning.

 Elementary Education